Eomm/blog-posts/posts/bonus-log-controller.md

 ### Customize the log level of a route

 To customize the log level of a route, you need to do the same thing as for the encapsulated context.
-In this case you will need to wrap the route with the `register` method and set the `logCtrl` option as before.
+In this case, you will need to wrap the route with the `register` method and set the `logCtrl` option as before.

 So, modify the `example.js` file as follows: